eric-phan/codewars-solutions/README.md

 ## Optimizations

 After submitting a solution, I analyze it and look to the community for suggestions.
-I continually try to tinker the code to make it more efficient and readable.
+I continually try to tinker my code to make it more efficient and readable.

 ## Lessons Learned: